nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-17-anonymous.md

 put clean.sh
 ```

-We then set up a netcat listener on our local machine:
+We then set up a netcat listener on our local machine.
+After a few seconds, the reverse shell is successfully opened and we are logged in as the user **namelessone**:

 ![screenshot9](../assets/images/anonymous/screenshot9.png)

-After a few seconds, the reverse shell is successfully opened and we are logged in as the user **namelessone**!

 **user.txt** can be found in the **home** directory of namelessone: